Different Ways Corporate Spies Could Be Watching Your Business

 Instead, use a password management software tool.
 These tools—such as LastPass—allow you to set complicated passwords for each of your sites, but you only have to remember a single password.
 This really helps to increase security.

-Monitor employee activity.
-Because a great deal of corporate espionage is performed by employees, monitoring employee activity is crucial.
+Make sure that you monitor your employees' activity.
+Because employees perform a great deal of corporate espionage, monitoring employee activity is crucial.
 You can easily track employee activity on all digital systems through simple software.
 There are many software packages the market that do this.
 And the key to making this work is to be transparent about what you’re doing.

 No one likes to be spied on, but employees do expect to be monitored.
 So, make sure you disclose the monitoring.